-B.14.
+B.13.
 CONTRACT AND GENERAL TERMS & CONDITIONS

-The Apparent Successful Bidder will be expected to enter into a contract which is substantially the same as the sample contract and its General Terms and Conditions and any applicable Data and Confidentiality Terms and Conditions.
-In no event is a Bidder to submit its own standard contract terms and conditions in response to this solicitation.
+The Apparent Successful Bidder will be expected to enter into a contract which is substantially the same as the sample contract and its General Terms and Conditions.
+In no event is a Bidder to submit its own standard contract terms and conditions in response to this RFQ.
 The Bidder may submit exceptions as allowed in the Certifications and Assurances section.
 OSPI will review requested exceptions and accept or reject the same at its sole discretion.

-Should contract negotiations fail to be completed within two (2) weeks after initiation, the State may immediately cease contract negotiations, declare the Vendor with the second highest score as the new Apparent Successful Bidder, and enter into contract negotiations with that Bidder.
+Should contract negotiations fail to be completed within two (2) weeks after initiation, the Agency may immediately cease contract negotiations, declare the Bidder with the second highest score as the new Apparent Successful Bidder, and enter into contract negotiations with that Vendor.
 This process will continue until the Contracts are signed or no qualified Bidders remain.

-B.15.
+B.14.
 COSTS TO PROPOSE